National Board of Directors

 Bonnie’s greatest honor however, is her role as representative and staunch supporter of the Inserra Family Foundation, where she can directly affect change in the lives of others.
 Bonnie has committed her life to the pursuit of peace, health and purpose for so many.
 She is an inspiration.

-Bruce A. Siegel is executive vice president and general counsel with First Long Island Investors and also is a member of the firm’s Investment Committee.
-Bruce has been employed by FLI since 1989.
+Bruce A. Siegel is Executive Vice President and General Counsel with First Long Island Investors and also is a Member of the firm’s Investment Committee.
+Mr. Siegel has been employed by FLI since 1989.

-His responsibilities at FLI include wealth management, estate panning, insurance evaluation and acquisition, and real estate advisory services.
-Bruce began his career as an attorney with the U.S. Securities and Exchange Commission.
+His responsibilities at FLI include wealth management, estate planning, insurance evaluation and acquisition, and real estate advisory services.
+Mr. Siegel began his career as an attorney with the U.S. Securities and Exchange Commission.
 He worked in private practice with a New York City law firm, was assistant general counsel for a public company, and managed the Partnership Review Group for Merrill Lynch Pierce Fenner and Smith.
-Bruce was a senior vice president of W.P.
+Mr. Siegel was a Senior Vice President of W.P.
 Stewart Asset Management (N.A.) from 1998 to 2003.

 Marlene Berg is the chief development officer at Miami Heart Research Institute and has been a loyal member of the MHRI fundraising team since 1992.